-The input channels should be calibrated first before performing sound level calibration.
-If both the sensor sensitivity and the input channel have been calibrated separately, "0dB Reference Vr" can be filled directly with the standard reference level without further calibration.
+If both the sensor sensitivity (e.g. in V/Pa) and the input channel (e.g. in V) have been calibrated separately (e.g. before leaving the factory), the "0dB Reference Vr" can be filled directly with a standard reference value without further calibration.
 For instance, for sound level in air, 0.00002 (Pa) should be used.